mariusmym/PCB_ChristmasTree/README.md

 **BEWARE ! - you must upload the sketch BEFORE soldering the microchip to the PCB !**
 You can try to do it after, but sometimes you'll get an uploading error, so is safer to do it before soldering.

- - I'm just a regular guy passionate about making stuff, so dont expect a very neat code.
- - I made a small sketch using Arduio IDE and ATtiny registers in order to reduce the size of it a little bit, so I can upload it into ATtiny13A as well (which, as you know, have a lot less memory available).
+ - As I said earlier, I'm just a regular guy, so I stick to the basics and I used Arduino IDE to compile and upload the sketch.
+Depending on what kind of chip do you use, you will need one of the following board packages installed in your Arduino IDE.
  - --------------------------------------------------
-  - You will need damellis attiny board package https://github.com/damellis/attiny if you want to use **ATtiny85** .
+  - For **ATtiny85** you will need damellis attiny board package installed https://github.com/damellis/attiny  then :
     - Go to **Tools -> Board -> ATtiny Microcontrollers** and select **ATtiny25/45/85**.
     - Go to **Tools** and choose the following board options:
       - **Processor:** ATtiny85
       - **Clock:** Internal 1 Mhz
       - **Programmer:** Arduino as ISP
     - --------------------------------------------------
-  - If you use an **ATtiny13/13A** you will need MCUdue MicroCore board package https://github.com/MCUdude/MicroCore .
+  - For **ATtiny13/13A** you will need MCUdue MicroCore board package installed https://github.com/MCUdude/MicroCore then:
     - Go to **Tools -> Board -> MicroCore** and select **ATtiny13**.
     - Go to **Tools** and choose the following board options:
       - **BOD:** 1.8 V